cedaus/system-design-primer/database.md

 </p>

 ---
+### DATABASE Normalization
+Database Normalisation is a technique of organizing the data in the database.
+Normalization is a systematic approach of decomposing tables to eliminate data redundancy and undesirable characteristics like Insertion, Update and Deletion Anamolies.
+[Read More](http://www.studytonight.com/dbms/database-normalization.php)

+In general there are three normalization methods:
+* First Normal Form (1NF)
+* Second Normal Form (2NF)
+* Third Normal Form (3NF)

 ### Relational database management system (RDBMS)

 A relational database like SQL is a collection of data items organized in tables.